 So many of us have been hurt by the people who were closest to us during our childhood.
 We were either ignored and neglected or were given negative attention.
-We needed our friends or simply tried substance drugs to rid themselves of the pain.
-Few considered the consumption of substance drugs helped with healing the pain of not being noticed by the one you love.
+We needed our friends or simply tried substance drugs to rid ourselves of the pain.
+Few considered that the consumption of substance drugs helped with healing the pain of not being noticed by the one you love.

 And we end up fighting the dilemma of wanting to be seen by our partner to also be the thing that absolutely terrifies us.